3 Reasons Why Babies Sleep With Eyes Open

 1. Rapid eye movement sleep (REM): Babies’ sleep patterns are such that they have a longer REM sleep than adults due to an underdeveloped nervous system.
 This could be one of the reasons your baby sleeps with their eyes open (2).

-If you are uncomfortable watching your baby slumber with their eyes open, you can wait until they drift off to deep sleep and gently close their eyelids.
+If your baby sleeps with their eyes open, wait until they reach deep sleep before gently closing their eyelids.
 However, make sure you do not wake the child or startle them.

 When To Call The Doctor?